 Our advice?
 Be sensible.
 You need to be aware of the potential problems associated with drinking a lot of water while being active for extended lengths of time.
 It’s important to replenish your body’s electrolytes at the same time.
 Naturally we recommend using Nuun.
 With just one tab and 16 ounces of water, you get a sugar free sports drink with the optimal balance of electrolytes.
 But whatever you decide is best for you, Nuun encourages you to stay properly hydrated.

-NUUN ACTIVE HYDRATION CONTAINS THE FOLLOWING PER TABLET (16 OUNCE DRINK)-
+NUUN ACTIVE HYDRATION CONTAINS THE FOLLOWING PER TABLET (16 OUNCE DRINK)- Active Ingredients -

 Sodium (carbonates) 360.0 mg